-Non-Quantified Objective: Protect existing residents from displacement and enforce Fair fair Housing housing laws
+Non-Quantified Objective: Protect existing residents from displacement and enforce fair housing laws

-Quantified Objective: Conduct-2-3 4 to 6 four to six workshops per year on fair housing rights and resources.
+Quantified Objective: Conduct four to six workshops per year on fair housing rights.

-5.1.4410 Fair Housing Webpage.
+5.1.10 Fair Housing Webpage.
 Continue to maintain a webpage specific to fair housing including resources for residents who feel they have experienced discrimination, information about filing fair housing complaints with HCD or HUD, and information about protected classes under the Fair Housing Act.

-Responsible Agency: City of Antioch Public Safety and Community Resources, Housing programin partnership with ECHO Housing and/or Bay Area Legal Aid
+Responsible Agency: City of Antioch Public Safety and Community Resources, Housing program in partnership with ECHO Housing and/or Bay Area Legal Aid